 Smoke and toxic gases can be more threatening than flames.
 Most fires happen when people are asleep.
 Instead of being awakened, however, the poisonous gases released by the fire may make them fall into a deeper sleep.
 Asphyxiation, caused by the inhalation of smoke and odorless, colorless toxic gases, is the chief cause of fire deaths, exceeding burns by three to one.

-Heat is deadly.
-Fires can generate intense heat – up to 600 degrees in minutes.
+Fires can generate intense heat of up to 600 degrees in minutes.
 This heat can scorch your lungs and melt clothing to your skin.
 Sometimes the heat from a fire causes everything in the room to ignite at once; this is known as “flashover.”

-Fire is pitch black.
-Although flames from a fire are bright, they quickly produce black smoke and total darkness, making it difficult to find your way out of your house.
+Although flames are bright, they quickly produce black smoke that can make it difficult to find your way out of your house.